Mumbai: Climate

-Air pollution
+Pollution

 Air pollution is a major issue in Mumbai.
-According to the 2016 World Health Organization Global Urban Ambient Air Pollution Database, the annual average PM2.5 concentration in 2013 was 63 μg/m^{3}, which was 6.3 times higher than that recommended by the WHO Air Quality Guideline for annual mean PM2.5.
-The Central Pollution Control Board for the Government of India and the Consulate General of the United States, Mumbai monitor and publicly share real-time air quality data.
-In December 2019, Indian Institute of Technology Bombay, in partnership with the McKelvey School of Engineering at Washington University in St. Louis, launched the Aerosol and Air Quality Research Facility to study air pollution in Mumbai, among other Indian cities.
+In 2013, the annual average PM2.5 concentration was 63 μg/m^{3}, which was 6.3 times higher than that recommended by the WHO Air Quality Guideline for annual mean PM2.5.
+The Central Pollution Control Board of the Government of India monitors and publicly shares real-time air quality data.
+In December 2019, the Indian Institute of Technology Bombay, in partnership with the McKelvey School of Engineering at Washington University in St. Louis, launched the Aerosol and Air Quality Research Facility at Mumbai to study air pollution in Indian cities.
+According to the 2016 report of the Central Pollution Control Board, Mumbai is the noisiest city in India.